08 September 2020

 Now, having all the basics settled, we can step to the promised list of five real-life business stories we took part in.
 I decided to sort them out starting from the non-technical ones and finishing with some more specific examples.

 Every company is a tech company to some extent.
 It’s because sooner or later everyone realizes that good software can boost business and bring some real advantages.
 Your company may prosper very well but it may happen that at some point you will notice that you’re lacking the proper software.
 Let’s outsource it!

 They decided that the best way to change it would be by outsourcing IT services.
-We helped them digitise and automate their processes.
+We helped them digitize and automate their processes.
 We started with an in-depth analysis of the project.
 Then, we developed a new platform for workflow management and created a web app for the clients of Flyo.
-What’s more, we were responsible for mobile applications development – for both the clients and the drivers .
-And, on top of that, we took care of the whole digital product design (branding included).
+So in reality, this project had two parts:

 The introduction of web and mobile applications turned out to be a pivotal moment for Flyo.
 It helped the company increase their customer service efficiency by 560%.

 This story presents a very wide spectrum of possible IT outsourcing services which may start with a simple need to improve the process and end up with a whole package of web and mobile apps (as well as the digital product design) completely transforming your business.